Schwartz-Lab-NU/Lab_Protocols/Protocols/Rig_Set_up.md

 ### The purpose of these instructions is to be a fast checklist to set up the rig before dissection.

 - Raph made a **fantastic and detailed** guide that can be found and downloaded [here](../images/RigSetUp.pdf)  for a more comprehensive explanation of each step.
+- Preena's (beautifully handwritten) notes on how to conduct an Amacrine Cell recording experiment can be found here [here](../images/Running_an_experiment.pdf).
+They cover rig set up, Ames prep, recording tips and Scanimage and imaging setup.

 ## 0. Turn on the rig
 Begin with turning on the four power strips.